UniMath/agda-unimath/src/foundation/judgmentally-compositional-identity-types.lagda.md

     eq-multivariable-htpy 2 (λ _ p → right-unit)
 ```

-### The induction principle for judgmentally compositional identity types
+### The induction principle for the yoneda identity types

-The judgmentally compositional identity types satisfy the induction principle of
+The yoneda identity types satisfy the induction principle of the identity types.
-the identity types.
-This states that given a base point `x : A` and a family of
+This states that given a base point `x : A` and a family of types over the
-types over the identity types based at `x`, `B : (y : A) (f : x ＝ʸ y) → UU l2`,
+identity types based at `x`, `B : (y : A) (f : x ＝ʸ y) → UU l2`, then to
-then to construct a dependent function `f : (y : A) (f : x ＝ʸ y) → B y p` it
+construct a dependent function `g : (y : A) (f : x ＝ʸ y) → B y p` it suffices
-suffices to define it at `f x refl-yoneda-Id`.
+to define it at `g x reflʸ`.

-**Note.** A drawback of the judgmentally compositional identity types is that
+**Note.** As stated before, a drawback of the yoneda identity types is that they
-they do not satisfy a judgmental computation rule for this induction principle.
+do not satisfy a judgmental computation rule for this induction principle.

 ```agda
 module _